hedgehogqa/fsharp-hedgehog/docs/articles/auto-generation.md

 # Auto-Generation

+> [!WARNING]
+> Auto-generation is not available when using Fable.
+You must write custom generators manually for Fable projects.

 Hedgehog can automatically generate test data for your types without manually writing generators.
 This feature works with F# records, discriminated unions, tuples, and C# classes.

 ## Basic Usage